-2. Services for the Homeless
+3. Services for the Homeless

 The Nancy Devereux Center serves the homeless and extremely low-income in Coos County.
 Their direct client services include providing clothing, laundry, prescription expenses and pick-up, food bags, backpacks, tents, and tarps.
-Coos Healthier Together directly supports The Nancy Devereux Center who experienced a significant increase in demand for their services when the Covid 19 pandemic hit the area.
-The center's clientele depends on the center's services to meet their basic daily needs.
+Advanced Health is an annual funder of The Nancy Devereux Center.
+The Devereux Center experienced a significant increase in demand for its services over the last 2 years.
+The Center's clientele depends on the Center's services to meet their basic daily needs.